General contact info: firstname.lastname@example.org

 Ward is a long-time friend who joined Undertow in 2016 after many years of running venues, tour management and production for festivals.
 He overseas mail order operations and touring logistics for our artists.
 We can’t decide if he’s a Ninja or a Jedi.
 Either way, we’re happy he’s here.

 Chris grew up southeast of the Devil’s Promenade in Joplin, Missouri.
 A musician that has played in numerous bands over the years, his current band is Magnolia Summer.
 In addition to his own musical endeavors, Chris has helped others make records since he was a teenager by creating album artwork, producing recordings, and serving as a guest musician.
 In 2001, Chris began working with Undertow to help coordinate album releases for several bands.

 Mark Ray: Spiritual Guidance

 Mark Ray came up with the Undertow concept back in 1996.
 He is responsible for the amazing package designs, posters, and over-all vibe of Undertow.
-He’s an award winning director and designer who has done short films and videos for Son Volt, Dolly Varden, Centro-matic, his own band Waterloo, and many international commercials.
+He’s an award winning director and designer who has done short films and videos for Son Volt, Dolly Varden, Centro-matic, his own bands Waterloo, Camerado, and many international commercials.
 Mark lives in Portland, Oregon with his wife and two kids where he runs the well-respected branding agency, North.